bionlproc/Raredis/README.md

 !git clone https://github.com/microsoft/BioGPT.git
 ```

-and then follow the original GitHub repo to install the necessary libraries to work with BioGPT [here](https://github.com/microsoft/BioGPT) or run the following cell.
+and then follow the original GitHub repo to install the necessary libraries to work with BioGPT [here](https://github.com/microsoft/BioGPT) or run the following cells.
 ```
 !git clone https://github.com/pytorch/fairseq
 import os